AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 Rows of tables are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections of rows as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

-If you need to access a row, first you should access a selection of rows and then perform a [search](#searching):
+If you want access a row, first you should access a selection of rows and then perform a [search](#searching):

 **1.** To access a **selection of rows**, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}: